 Vent Outside Your School Community

 Everyone needs to vent from time to time.
-That said if you do, please do not every vent within your school community.
+That said if you do, please do not ever vent within your school community.
 Don’t vent to other teachers, don’t vent to your director, and never vent to students’ parents ( even if they are your friends) about your teaching partner.
-Teachers are human, and teaching is a tough job but venting within the community so often ends in hurt feelings, increased tensions, and a breakdown of a supportive school environment.
+Teachers are human, and teaching is a tough job but venting within the community often ends in hurt feelings, increased tensions, and a breakdown of a supportive school environment.

 Get to know your teaching partner on a personal level.
 Get to school a little early, stay chatting a little late if you can.
 Build a friendship because this will absolutely be reflected in your classroom.
 Go to a conference together, have a teacher’s night out, swap books!
 It doesn’t matter how you do it, but building that friendship is so important.

 Have you had great teacher partnerships?
 What preschool teacher tips would you add?